 I've personally met shooters who would refuse to use a decocking lever, as they thought that it would cause the gun to fire.

-Others would not know what a slide stop lever is for; others again didn't knew that their revolver or semi-automatic pistol had an automatic firing pin safety system.
+Others would not know what a slide stop lever is for; others again didn't know that their revolver or semi-automatic pistol had an automatic firing pin safety system.

 Many fatal mistakes, particularly when checking the state of a firearm, can be avoided with a better understanding of how the firing cycle works and of the role of components such as the magazine.